rajeshelurii/TypeScript_Interview_Preparation/README.md

 printArea(myCircle);    // Output: The area is 78.53981633974483
 printArea(myRectangle); // Output: The area is 24
 ```

-In this example, both `Circle` and `Rectangle` classes implement the `Shape` interface.
-The `printArea` function accepts any object that implements the `Shape` interface, demonstrating polymorphism.

-Using polymorphism in TypeScript helps in creating scalable and maintainable code by allowing flexibility in how objects are used and interacted with.

 #### Encapsulation
 Encapsulation restricts direct access to some of an object's components, which can be achieved using access modifiers such as private, protected, and public.